mewing0328/TrivIQ/README.md

 3. [Image Repository Website](https://pixabay.com/): I downloaded image(s)
 4. [MDN Web Docs]()
 5. George Washington University instructor for GitLab repository with tutorials and this project's specifications.
 MiniProject files utilized to create frame of application.
+6. [techformist website](https://techformist.com/delete-array-elements-iteration-javascript/): Provided a solution to my random numbers repeating for index.
+Demo of splice for array in a for loop.
+7. [coeinwp](https://www.codeinwp.com/snippets/add-event-listener-to-multiple-elements-with-javascript/): forEach loop for allowing the event listener of click to all the option buttons.